 The four options- solar, wind, micro-hydropower, and hybrid- all have their advantages.
 Consider your location, the weather patterns, and other factors that may come into play before deciding on a system.

 Every region, country, state, and local government/county has unique requirements for setting up renewable energy systems on private property.
 Speak to your local authorities about this, and ask for a copy of their official codes and regulations.

 Beyond these costs, consider the lifetime value of your systems.
 How frequently will you have to replace them?
 How many years will it take before your storage batteries start to lose their capacities?
 What are the maintenance costs?
 Collect these answers early on to have a realistic financial plan laid out.

 The final question to answer is if you will become completely independent of the grid.
 If you're starting with a super-small renewable system, you may not be able to produce enough energy to support your household 24/7.
 In this case, you may want to stay on the grid.

 The choice to stay on or go off the grid is yours to make.
 However, note that if you decide to go off the grid completely, you will need to purchase your own Balance-of-System equipment.
 You will need these to keep your stand-alone 'grid' safe and regulated.

 There is no better time to switch to renewable energy.
 As environmental concerns grow, we should be doing the best we can to take less from the earth.
 Across the planet, we all have a role to play in our pressing need to reach net zero emissions.
 Fossil-fueled energy supply is hugely damaging.
-And just because we can’t directly see this damage grow, doesn’t mean that we should keep ignoring its happening.
+And just because we can't directly see this damage grow doesn't mean that we should keep ignoring its happening.